Material-Blazor/Material.Blazor/BlazorMdc/Components/List/MTList.md

 - Indicators for dense layout, dividers between items, whether keyboard interactions and ripple are activated, and whether lines two or three of each item are hidden;
 - Click, KeyDown, MouseDown and TouchStart event handlers that return the index of the item receiving user interaction;
 - Applies [density subsystem](xref:A.Density).

+## Assisting Blazor Rendering with `@key`

+- MTList renders similar table rows with a `foreach` loop;
+- In general each item rendered in a loop in Blazor should be supplied with a unique object via the `@key` attribute - see [Blazor University](https://blazor-university.com/components/render-trees/optimising-using-key/);
+- MTList by default uses each item in the `Items` parameter as the key, however you can override this.
+Blazor MDC does this because we have had instances where Blazor crashes with the default key giving an exception message such as "The given key 'MyObject' was not present";
+- You can provide a function delegate to the `GetKeysFunc` parameter - we have used two variants of this:
+  - First to get a unique `Id` property that happens to be in our item's class: `GetKeysFunc="@((item) => item.Id)"`; and
+  - Second using a "fake key" where we create a GUID to act as the key: `GetKeysFunc="@((item) => Guid.NewGuid())"`.
+  - You can see an example of this in the [MTList demonstration website page's code](https://github.com/BlazorMdc/BlazorMdc/blob/main/BlazorMdcWebsite.Components/Pages/List.razor#L155).

+## Partial Implementation

+MTList does not implement:

+- Multi-select
+- Checkbox

 &nbsp;